-If labour disputes arise between employees and employers (and they do not concern the enforcement of collective agreement), the first point of appeal according to Education Act is the school's founder.
-For the střední školy, it is usually the region (regional administration); for the mateřské školy and základní školy the municipality (municipal administration).
+If labour disputes arise between employees and employers (and they do not concern the enforcement of collective agreement), the first point of appeal according to Education Act is the school's responsible body.
+For střední školy, this is usually the region (regional administration); for the mateřské školy and základní školy it is the municipality (municipal administration).
 A further authority which is authorized to deal with labour disputes is the labour inspectorate (according to the law on the State Labour Inspection).
 The court represents the last instance.

-Legislation: Government regulation on the minimum wage, on the minimum levels of guaranteed wage, on defining an aggravated workplace, and on the amount of extra charge for work at aggravated workplace
+Government regulation on the minimum wage, on the minimum levels of guaranteed wage, on defining an aggravated workplace, and on the level of additional payment for work at aggravated workplace

-Legislation: Government regulation on pay terms of employees in public services and administration Legislation: Government regulation on determination of direct educational, special needs, and educational and psychological activities of pedagogical staff
+Government regulation on pay terms of employees in public services and administration

+Government regulation on determination of direct educational, special needs, and educational and psychological activities of pedagogical staff

-Legislation: Decree which settles work rules for the staff of schools and school facilities established by the Ministry of Education, Youth and Sports, region, municipality or voluntary union of municipalities Legislation: Law on inspection of work
+Decree which settles work rules for the staff of schools and school facilities established by the Ministry of Education, Youth and Sports, region, municipality or voluntary union of municipalities

+Law on inspection of work

-Legislation: Act on pre-primary, primary, secondary, tertiary professional and other education (Education Act)
+Act on pre-primary, primary, secondary, tertiary professional and other education (Education Act)